yurui12138/SF-RAG/README.md

 https://github.com/user-attachments/assets/a62e2127-0d60-4db5-9aa4-044da9cd1594

-### 3. Answer Questions and Test PT-RAG Performance
+### 3. Answer Questions and Test SF-RAG Performance

-PT-RAG supports various question types and retrieval methods.
+SF-RAG supports various question types and retrieval methods.
 Below are examples of how to use the system for different questions, each accompanied by a corresponding demo video.

 #### Example 1: Macro Question on a Single Paper